Mairy-sur-Marne

 Mairy-sur-Marne ([mɛʁi syʁ maʁn], literally Mairy on Marne) is a commune in the Marne department in north-eastern France.
 The village is situated on the river Marne, which travels through Chalons-en-Champagne, Épernay and on to Paris where it links on to the Seine.
 In the centre of the village is a church, the mayor's office and the village's 17th century Chateau.

-Chateau de Mairy is a 'Monument Historique' set in 30 acres of grounds with its own private lake and chapel.
+Chateau de Mairy, also known as Chateau de Jaques, is a 'Monument Historique' set on 30 acres of grounds with its own private lake and a pigeonnerie tower which also serves as a chapel.

 James II stayed regularly in the Chateau during his exile in France.

-It was owned by the Loisson de Guinaumont since it was built in 1676.
+It was owned by the Loisson de Guinaumont since it was built in 1676 and was owned by the Count of Guinaumont until 2004 when he died aged 98.

-It is now used as a period guest house and was owned by the Count of Guinaumont until 2004 when he died at the age of 98.
+It is now used as a period guest house and hosts travelers, biking groups and charming events such as weddings.